Some Brazil police break strike following wave of homicides

 ($1 = 3.1145 reais)

-(Reporting by Paulo Whitaker; Additional reporting by Brad Brooks in Sao Paulo and Lisandra Paraguassu in Brasilia; Editing by Alan Crosby)
+(Reporting by Paulo Whitaker; Additional reporting by Brad Brooks in Sao Paulo; Editing by Alan Crosby)